Skip to content

 • AFV row sanitization: at conversion time, atomic-feature-vector rows for elements outside [1, 6, 7, 8] are NaN-padded so validate_species=False produces NaN-propagation rather than plausible-looking nonsense.

-Two further safeguards fire regardless of validate_species:
+Runtime corrections and safeguards fire regardless of validate_species:

 • Hessian + torch.compile: setting both raises RuntimeError (Dynamo + double-backward through GELU is known to hang).
 Reconstruct with compile_model=False for TS / IRC / vibrational work.